MrWildyIsWild/Wildllama/README.md

 This project is still evolving and was built mostly as a passion project / experiment.

 If you try it, feedback is always appreciated :)

-Please don't edit the saved conversations just to make the AI say horrible things 😭 I am NOT taking responsibility for that.
+P.S: Please don't edit the saved conversations just to make the AI say horrible things 😭 I am NOT taking responsibility for that.

 ENJOY IT!